IN THIS GUIDE

 - National Domestic Violence Hotline: Call or Text “Start” to 1-800-799-SAFE (7233)

-- Futures Without Violence: A nonprofit working to heal people who are traumatized by violence today and create healthy families and communities free of violence tomorrow.
+- Futures Without Violence: A nonprofit working to heal people who are traumatized by violence and create healthy families that are free of violence.

-- National Latin@ Network: An institute on domestic violence focusing on Latina communities and putting the community at the center of everything we do.
+- National Latin@ Network: An institute on domestic violence focusing on Latina communities that works to prevent domestic violence and also help those who have been affected.

-- Casa de Esperanza: A nonprofit working to mobilize Latinas and Latinx communities to end domestic violence.
+- Casa de Esperanza: A nonprofit whose goal is to end domestic violence among Latinx families.

 - National Dating Abuse Helpline: Call 1-866-331-9474 or Text “LOVEIS” to 22522